sherzberg/django-emailer/README.txt

 v.1 - 2011-08-13

+*** This software should be considered beta.
+However, I do use the email templates, lists, and bulk emails on a daily production site for a limited amount of emails per week. ***

 This django app is used to manage bulk (and one off) emails.
 You can create email templates, and email lists.
 Emails can be created and bulk sent in a future date.